Jay-study-nildana/MovieSearch/MovieSearch16/readme.md

-# React JS Hello World Project with google login
+# Movie Search Project React 16.

+This is a simple front end for the movie search API mongo db server.
+This uses React 16 with google and fb login.

+# Old Notes

 ![image info](RandomStuffGeneratorReactApp.png)